euphonie/study-notes/Engineering Tools/Cloud/GCP/Monitoring & Management.md

 - Fully managed service
 - Set up build pipelines to create a Docker container image and push the image to a Google Cloud resource
 - Pipeline is automatically triggered by changes to the repository
+	- Push to a branch, push of a tag, etc.
+- Requires a build configuration file that specifies the steps of the pipeline
+- Each step is a docker container executing the script indicated
+	- Step name identifies the container image

 ## Container Registry
 - Registry for images uploaded to Google Cloud